 A whole – incredibly anxiety-filled – week went by before a great deal of discomfort kicked me out of bed on Saturday morning, August 17th.
 I took a bath to see if that would help.
 When I got out of the tub, water gushed all over the floor.
 This time it was obvious.
 My water had broken.
 This baby was finally going to come.

-I threw up for the first two contractions, which were about 20 minutes apart.
+I threw up with the first two contractions, which were about 20 minutes apart.
 Then Jennifer arrived and fixed me a drink to cut the nausea.
 Whew!
 No more throwing up.
 The contractions sped up rapidly.
 Within two hours, they were two minutes apart.
 I was shaking like a leaf as I got into the birth pool, which felt too hot.
 I had back labor with my daughter, which was as painful as they say, but the pain was alleviated by pressing on a certain part of my back.
 Nothing alleviated the pain of Zane’s birth.
 It was grueling.
 I had about five hours of hard, dry contractions approximately two minutes apart, broken up by an hour or so of less frequent contractions, which I expect was my transition period.

 I go through transition wicked fast.
 When my daughter’s midwife announced that I was six centimeters, I thought I was a goner.
 I just didn’t have hours and hours left in me.
 Fortunately, she was born an hour and a half later.
 With Zane a bit of cervix was stuck in the way slowing down the transition a bit, and Miriam had to physically manipulate it out of the way so I could push.
 OUCH!!!
 Finally, I could go back to the birth pool to have him.

 He was born at 3:21 p.m. on August 17th, and, yes, it was indeed Jennifer’s birthday.
 If her husband had had the party, she would have had to send her back-up (whose last name, coincidentally, happened to be Brodie) or miss her own party.